Q & A with Cristiano Moura: Innovating project management to empower the visually impaired

-The first meeting took place in 2011, after which we took the methodology to my organisation and expanded it to our partner network.
-Subsequently I started teaching the course online.
+The first meeting took place in 2011, after which we brought the methodology to my organization and expanded it to our partner network.
+Subsequently, I started teaching the course online.
 Since 2011, I have been facilitating in-person, online courses and developing materials for project management courses.
-What interested me most was the idea of doing project management in a objective and extremely effective way, without inventing and using complex tools that end up disrupting.
+What interested me most was the idea of doing project management objectively and beneficially, without inventing and using sophisticated tools that end up disrupting (the process).

-Q: Describe PMD Pro to someone who knows nothing about it?
+Q: How would you describe PMD Pro to someone who knows nothing about it?

-A success factor in any life endeavour requires a balance between art and technique.
-Many times, we see leaders who know how to lead like no one else, that have a high capacity to inspire people, but in contrast they have very low technical capacity, that is, they are not instrumentalized and they do not know which instruments to suggest.
-The leader does not need to know all the techniques and methods, he/she does not need to be the management teacher, what he/she needs is minimally to know about the main tools that enable better project management.
-In this sense, PMD-Pro provides a summary of key management tools that are easy to apply, easy to understand, and do not require any highly specialized academic knowledge.
+A factor of success in any life endeavour requires a balance between art and technique.
+Many times, we see leaders who know how to lead like no one else, who have a high capacity to inspire people.
+Still, in contrast, they have very low technical ability – they are not instrumentalized, and they do not know which instruments to suggest.
+A leader does not need to know every technique and method, they do not need to be the management teacher.
+What they do need is to know about the main tools that enable better project management.
+In this sense, PMD Pro provides a summary of essential management tools that are easy to apply and understand, and they do not require highly specialized academic knowledge.

 I would explain PMD Pro as a high-quality methodology presented in a simple way, composed of one life cycle with well-structured phases and 23 tested tools that are easy to apply and understand.
 Every cycle has a beginning, middle and end.
-Social projects are not different - a social project has a life cycle that has been split into six parts.
-Each of these six parts deals with different phases of a project.
-The first phase of the life cycle, besides the conceptual part, some tools are presented that should and can be used to build the project.
-Later phases have the same characteristics from the point of view of tools and concepts, however they each hold different objectives, such as the phase of implementing project actions.
+Social projects are no different – they have a life cycle that is split into six parts.
+Each of these six parts deals with various phases of a project.
+In the first phase of the life cycle – besides the conceptual part – tools are presented that should, and can be used, to build the project.
+Later stages have the same characteristics; however, they each hold different objectives, such as the phase of implementing project actions.

-Therefore, the six-part life cycle is also supported by six cross-cutting areas that underlie the entire life cycle.
-For example, project stakeholder management, or rather all people and / or community actors who are linked to the issues.
-When talking about stakeholders they are present throughout the life of a project, so for the success of a project, it is also important to manage those involved at the beginning, middle, and end of the project.
-And as a support in the life management of a project, support tools are available to make the management efficient and contribute to the proposed results.
+The six-part life cycle is also supported by six cross-cutting areas that underlie the entire life cycle.
+For example, project stakeholder management, or rather all the related people and / or community actors.
+Stakeholders are present throughout the life of a project, and it is important to manage those involved at the beginning, middle, and end of the project to ensure its success.
+To support the management of a project, tools are available to ensure the process is efficient and that it contributes to the proposed results.

 Q: Why do you think PMD Pro is important for NGOs?

-From my point of view, it is a risk that social projects use methodologies that were not created for the social purpose.
-PMD Pro is very important because it understands the purpose of NGOs, from the first page to the last, the guide shows concern about solving complex problems such as social inequality, violence reduction, disease to name a few amongst many others which this sector seeks to solve.
+From my point of view, it is a risk when social projects do not use methodologies for their intended purpose.
+PMD Pro is vital because it understands NGOs.
+From the first page to the last, the guide focuses on solving complex problems such as social inequality, violence reduction, disease, among many others which this sector seeks to address.

-I often tell people that we need to give the right medicine to the right problem, that is, it is no use having the goodwill, we have to know which methodology, which tool to use, and at what time this is fundamental for social change.
+I often tell people that we need to provide the right medicine for the right problem.
+It is no use just having goodwill; we have to know which methodology and tool to use, and to know when it is fundamental for social change.

 Q: Tell us about your project to train the visually impaired in project management?

-I think the best thing about PMD Pro is its concern with making it easy for anyone in any location.
+I think the best thing about PMD Pro is its focus on making it easy for anyone, in any location.

 This choice was influenced by my postgraduate experience and people I knew.
-Knowing that they are high-powered people, I thought of adapting the main tools so that they came out of the computer and could be touched.
-That is, building solutions using smell and especially contact using touch allows people who have a sense of beginning, middle, end, organization, order, sequence and others.
+I thought of adapting the main tools so that they came out of a computer and could be touched.
+That is, building solutions via smell and contact.
+Using touch enables people to have a sense of beginning, middle, end, organization, order, sequence.

 Q: What inspired you to do this?

-An important point is that I have never worked with this audience and have never been involved in any specific action with people with difficulty seeing.
-Despite all the admiration I have for everything they have overcome, I have never had the opportunity to be closer.
-The only thing that somehow connected me is a postgraduate degree in education that addressed the inclusion of people.
-One day I was on vacation at my house and I called my wife to talk… I told her that I wanted to do something different from the standard, leaving a little of the traditional model I was used to.
-In other words: I wanted to give PMD Pro training but not for the same audience and the same way.
-I thought of several possibilities… several… but when I thought about teaching project management hands-on, it gave me a chill in the stomach because it was innovative, but I thought that this way I would be contributing to the democratization of the PMD Pro and showing that we can all learn and develop good projects.
+I had never worked with visually impaired people before.
+The only thing that connected me was a postgraduate degree in education that addressed inclusivity.
+One day I was on vacation at my house and I told my wife that I wanted to do something different, moving away from the traditional model I was used to.
+In other words – I wanted to provide PMD Pro training but not for the same audience or in the same way.
+I thought of several possibilities, but when I thought about teaching project management hands-on..
+I thought that through this I could contribute to the democratization of PMD Pro, showing that we can all learn and develop good projects.

 Q: What challenges did you face?

 There were several challenges.
-Although my postgraduate degree engaged in the inclusion field, I didn't work with people with visual impairments on a daily basis, so I had no idea what could happen.
-The first time I was going to test the technique with this audience, I took my wife and a colleague to support me as I was very insecure, partly because I didn't know any participants in person.
-Before starting the workshop, I said to myself, “My God, where was my head” - Yes!
-I thought about giving up.
+I hadn’t worked with people with visual impairments daily, so I had no idea what could happen.
+The first time I tested the technique with this audience, I took my wife and a colleague to support me as I was very insecure, partly because I didn’t know any participants in person.
+Before starting the workshop, I thought about giving up.
 But a PMD Pro never escapes the challenges!

-Another challenge was to ensure that throughout the workshop I was not simply talking and exposing concepts, and reflections.
-I needed to verbalise instructions and guide them so that they put their fingers on the tools.
-You can see this in the image below, I was talking about the Logic Frame, specifically in the indicator column, so I had to warn them that they should put their fingers in the second column of the logic frame that was made with popsicle sticks and cardboard.
+Another challenge was to ensure that I verbalized the instructions and guided the participants throughout the workshop so that they put their fingers on the tools as you can see in the image to the right.
+I was talking about the Logic Frame here, specifically the indicator column.
+I had to let them know that they should put their fingers in the second column, which was made with popsicle sticks and cardboard.

-Q: What did you learn from this project, and what would you say to someone considering studying PMD Pro?
+Q: What did you learn from this project?

-Hmmm… that’s a secret!
-Haha!
-There are several ideas… but right now I'm working on publishing a project management indicator that is grounded in the PMD approach.
-It is in the final stages of testing, in short, I have applied in over 200 projects over 4 years… and it has been very promising, finally, I hope it is another tool that will support us in achieving good results.
+There are several ideas, but right now I’m working on publishing a project management indicator that is grounded in the PMD approach.
+It is in the final stages of testing.
+In short, I have applied it to over 200 projects over four years and it has been very promising.
+I hope it is another tool that will help us achieve good results.